 A group of rabbis, including Rav Kook, had gathered in Lipkovitz’s home in Rehovot to discuss the state of religious life in the Land of Israel.
 They were particularly disturbed by blatant violations of the Sabbath in the new settlements.

 But Lipkovitz, who worked in construction and agriculture, was a doer.
 He had little patience for the rabbis’ endless discussions.
 He cited the example of the prophet Samuel, who would travel around the country to fortify religious observance.

 “You rabbis are sitting here, while over there — there are fires burning!
 Every day, the fires destroy more and more.
 And you are responsible!
 You are at fault!”
 Lipkovitz took a breath.
 “You need to go to all these places and demand that the Sabbath be observed.”

 For several years, Rav Kook had toyed with the idea of a rabbinical tour of the northern communities.
-Perhaps it was Lipkovitz’s outburst which spurred the rabbi to put his plan into action.
+Perhaps it was Lipkovitz’s outburst that spurred the rabbi to put his plan into action.

 In mid-November of 1913, a small delegation of rabbis, led by Rav Kook, set out to visit the new communities of the Galilee and the north.
 The rabbinical tour was meant to strengthen ties with the isolated moshavot and bolster religious observance.
 Rav Kook delineated the tour’s objectives in his introduction to Eileh Massei, a pamphlet which documented the rabbis’ month-long tour: